planetfederal/registry/cf/README.md

-# Cloud Foundry Registry App
+# Cloud Foundry Registry Deployment

 In order to deploy registry to Cloud Foundry you will need to first create the required services.